• Home

 Which items should be avoided?

-Broken electronics, damaged clothing, or large furniture without fire safety labels.
+Broken electronics, damaged garments, and furniture without safety labels.

 How can Savzz.co.uk help?

-Use Home & Garden deals, gift voucher codes, and baby & kids clothing offers to supplement your charity shop finds and save even more.
+Use home & garden deals, gift voucher codes, and baby & kids clothing offers to complement charity shop finds and reduce costs further.